-WestJet cuts back on domestic flights while ramping up repatriation efforts | CBC News
+Canadian airlines ramp up repatriation flights while cutting back regular service | CBC News

-Airline will add 34 flights in the next 3 days to bring Canadians home
+Montreal-based airline Transat AT says it expects to have repatriated all of its customers abroad by April 1, at which point it will wind down all of its flights until the end of the month at least.

-WestJet is significantly reducing its number of flights within Canada, but also ramping up its schedule of flights to the United States, Caribbean and Central America in an attempt to get Canadians home.
+"We are striving to ensure that the number of operating flights and available seats is sufficient to bring back all our customers to their country of origin as quickly as possible," the airline said in a statement Sunday.

-The Calgary-based airline says it is reducing the number of flights it offers within Canada by about half because the COVID-19 pandemic has drastically reduced the demand for air travel.
+Calgary-based airline WestJet is taking similar steps, reducing the number of flights it offers within Canada by about half because the COVID-19 pandemic has reduced the demand for air travel.
 But the airline says it is nonetheless committed to "keeping critical economic lifelines open for the 38 communities we serve across Canada."

 Most of the changes involve the airline making fewer flights between Canadian destinations, as opposed to complete cancellations.
 The airline has a complete list of its schedule adjustments on its website here.

 Even as the airline is scaling back its domestic travel schedule, it is beefing up its attempts to get Canadians who are stranded abroad during the unfolding health crisis home.
-CBC News has reported extensively on Canadians who are struggling to find their way home from places such as Morocco, Chile, Honduras, Ecuador and elsewhere because border shutdowns and flight cancellations have left them in the lurch.

 Starting on Monday and for the two days that follow, the airline says it will "operate 34 repatriation flights to international and transborder destinations to ensure the safe return of WestJet guests and Canadians who remain abroad."